UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 <img src="{{ site.baseurl }}/assets/images/team27/FlowNetS-vs-FlowNetC.png" />

-*Figure 2.
-Comparison between FlowNetSimple vs. FlowNetCorrelated architectures [4].*
+_Figure 3.
+Comparison between FlowNetSimple vs. FlowNetCorrelated architectures [4]._

 In FlowNetSimple, both images are just stacked together along the channel dimension, and fed through the generic convolutional network.
 Because of this, the network has complete freedom on to learn how to process the pair of images, with no constraints on the internal representations on matching strategies.